Fed announces new report on financial stability

-WASHINGTON (AP) — The Federal Reserve says it will begin issuing a new report assessing the stability of the U.S. financial system.
+WASHINGTON (AP) — The Federal Reserve said Friday it will begin issuing a new report twice a year assessing the stability of the U.S. financial system.

 The Fed said the first report will be issued on Nov.
 28. It will provide information on potential financial vulnerabilities tracked by the central bank such as valuations for bank loans, borrowing by businesses and households and bank funding risks.

-Fed board member Lael Brainard says that the 2008 financial crisis showed that a “resilient financial system is critical for a healthy economy.”
+“We learned from the financial crisis that a resilient financial system is critical for a healthy economy,” said Fed board member Lael Brainard.
+“The publication of the Financial Stability Report will be an important step in providing the public with more information about the board’s assessment of financial stability.”

-The Fed said it plans to release the new stability reports every spring and fall.
+The Fed said the new stability reports would be issued every spring and fall.

 Most Read Business Stories